 To be used by both accredited and non-accredited prescribers.

 To obtain the legally required Section 18A Controlled Substance Act 1984 (SA) authority to prescribe a drug of dependence for the treatment of opioid dependence, an initial application form must be filled in on both sides, signed by the prescriber and patient and faxed to the Drugs of Dependence Unit (DDU) at 1300 658 447.
 Then telephone DDU on 1300 652 584 (office hours) who will provide the authority number which can be written on the prescription.

 - Medications for Symptomatic Opiate Withdrawal (SOW) Management (PDF 52KB)

 In many instances, withdrawal may need to be managed with symptomatic medication rather than with buprenorphine.
 This list outlines what is used currently at DASSA for symptomatic relief of opioid withdrawal.
 Of course, in most situations buprenorphine-assisted detox is preferable.

 This form is used for recording review consultations with patients established on opioid pharmacotherapy.

-- Maintenance Pharmacotherapy - Stabilisation / Withdrawal (including Clinical Opiate Withdrawal Scale) (PDF 97KB)
+- Maintenance Pharmacotherapy - Stabilisation / Withdrawal (including cows - Clinical Opiate Withdrawal Scale) (PDF 97KB)